 The National Health Service (NHS) routinely offers breast screening every 3 years to all UK women aged 50-70.
 In 2012, an independent panel concluded that, while routine breast screening at ages 50-70 confers significant benefit to UK women, the advantages and disadvantages of starting breast screening at younger or older ages were uncertain (read report).

 The AgeX trial will assess reliably the risks and benefits of offering an extra screen to women aged 47-49 (who will all be offered routine screening anyway three years later) and, separately, of offering additional screening to women after age 70 (who will already have been offered routine screening every 3 years at ages 50-70).
-Click here for a copy of the AgeX Trial protocol.
+Click here (PDF) for a copy of the AgeX Trial protocol.

 FREQUENTLY ASKED QUESTIONS

 Who is organising the trial and who is paying for it?

 A team at the University of Oxford serves as the co-ordinating centre for the trial (further details).
 Funds from the Department of Health and Social Care were allocated to Public Health England for the additional screening invitations of women in the trial.
 Data analysis is funded by a quinquennial grant to Oxford from Public Health England and by the quinquennial core support for the Cancer Epidemiology Unit and the Population Health Research Unit (both in the University of Oxford’s Nuffield Department of Population Health) from the Medical Research Council and from Cancer Research UK.